The Digital Supply Chain Conference gains momentum

-The event will feature presentations by seven highly experienced speakers:
+The event featured presentations by seven highly experienced speakers:

 Stefan Reidy – CEO, Arviem